 Heroes can perform Heroic Actions, in addition to the other abilities they can perform.
 You do it in the hero phase and you can only do one heroic action.
 Here is the list:

-From the same kit as Gobsprakk, you can assemble a Killaboss on Corpse-rippa Vulcha, a different type of unit, more focussed on fighting with better save rolls and attacks.
+Kruleboyz centre-piece is surely Gobsprakk, that is further discussed in the Wizards section.
+From the same kit, you can assemble a Killaboss on Corpse-rippa Vulcha, a different type of unit, more focussed on fighting with better save rolls and attacks.
 As all Killabosses, they can refrain Kruleboyz from fleeing in droves should they fail a battleshock test next to them.

 Compared to the other Killabosses, he adds his mount attacks to the fray and allows to use twice the same command ability (but from different units and to different units).